March 24, 2026

 2. Some Elements from Banks Activities

-1. bank account |n| an account with a bank created by the deposit of money or its equivalent and subject to withdrawal of money.
-(From Merriam Webster Dictionary, Jan 15, 2025.)
+1. bank account |n| an account with a bank created by the deposit of money or its equivalent and

 2. "Thought it wise to put his savings in a bank account."
 (From Merriam Webster Dictionary, Jan 15, 2025.)